siiftun1857/istrolid-magnux-documents/magnux_features.md

 Orbs do not add extra 24 ticks to their max life, making them do not overshoot an extreme range with speedcoils.

 ### Overshooted damage decay
 Bullets do reduced damage in their overshooted range, linearly from 100% damage at 100% range, to 0% damage at 100% range + 100% overshooted range.
+Sidewinder bullets are the sole exception that do decay linearly from 100% damage at 150% range, to 0% damage at 225% range.

 ## Sim units
 ### Radius compute